Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 1. Get Rid of Fruit Flies

-Fruit flies can be very pesky, attacking a wide range of fruiting vegetable crops and even invading your house.
-However, you can make an easy and inexpensive DIY fruit fly trap with vinegar.
+Fruit flies can be very pesky, attacking a wide range of fruit and vegetable crops and even invading your house.
+However, you can easily and inexpensively create a DIY fruit fly trap using vinegar.

 Recipe one: